wp-plugins/robo-gallery/readme.txt

 When you open gallery for edit you can find there images manager where you can change ordering of the gallery images

+= Is it possible to use HTML in image description ? =

+Yes, you can use HTML tags inside gallery image description field

 = Where to change settings of the image of the gallery? =

 Settings of the gallery image you can change in images manager.
 There you can upload, edit or customize already uploaded images to the gallery